djmason9/EZ-Speedy-Reedy/README.md

 - **ORP word display** — center letter highlighted, word always aligned to the same focal point on screen
 - **Word chunking** — flash 1, 2, 3, or 4 words at a time; WPM stays constant regardless of chunk size
 - **File upload** — drag-and-drop or browse; supports PDF, DOCX, TXT, and Markdown (`.md`)
+- **URL import** — paste any article or blog URL and the page is fetched and parsed automatically (uses Mozilla Readability, same engine as Firefox Reader View)
 - **Adjustable speed** — default 350 WPM, range 60–1000 WPM via slider, buttons, or arrow keys
 - **Text preview** — browse the full document before reading, search for a word or phrase, and click any word to jump directly to that starting point
 - **Phrase search** — multi-word queries find consecutive word sequences across the entire text